LandRegistry/land-registry-elements/README.md

 ### MVP
 - Add in the rest of the base gov uk elements and ensure parity with the govuk version
+- Configurable build
+  - Exclude examples css from the relevant builds
 - Build out any new elements from the DRV prototype
 - Browserify setup for element JS if any is required (I think it will be)
 - Assemble example pages for the pages in the DRV prototype
 - Manual cross browser testing
 - Concatenate stylesheet output?

+### Issues
+  - Icons not showing
+  - Grid demos not showing
+  - Additional gov.uk examples need building out (Assuming we want to replicate the whole thing - or do we just link through to the real one?)

 ### Technical debt
 - HTML validation of "page" components doesnt currently exist (No actual pages exist yet either, so...)